chrisyeh96/chrisyeh96.github.io/_posts/2021-03-06-k-way-spectral-clustering.md

 ## k-Way Clustering

-The 2-way partitioning algorithms provide a simple recursive technique to perform *k*-way partitioning.
+The 2-way partitioning algorithms provide a simple recursive technique to perform $$k$$-way partitioning.
 First, partition the graph into two clusters, then recursively run the 2-way partitioning algorithm separately on the subgraph for each cluster.
 However, this technique ignores the higher-order spectral information.

-Instead, several algorithms have been proposed to explicitly use the higher-order spectral information for finding $$k$$-partitions that minimize generalized notions of normalized cut or graph expansion.
+Instead, several algorithms have been proposed to explicitly use the higher-order spectral information for finding a $$k$$-partition that minimizes a generalized notion of normalized cut or graph expansion.

 Given a $$k$$-partition $$\{S_i\}_{i=1}^k$$, define the $$k$$-way normalized cut criterion as